Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Here are the configure-time Clang flags for Arch.

-Here are the configure-time LLVM flags for Arch.
+Here are the configure-time Low Level Virtual Machine (LLVM) flags for Arch.

 Alpine

 Alpine compiles packages using abuild.
-The default.conf file has some of the compiler flags used for the distribution.
+The default.conf file contains the compiler flags used for the distribution.

 CFLAGS: